bacontime/games-mirror/rules/abstract-dameo.md

 ## Rules for Dameo

 Dameo is one of the most highly rated Checkers Variants on BGG.
-In Dameo, pieces have diagonal movement, but orthogonal capture.
+In Dameo, pieces have diagonal movement, but only orthogonal capture.
 There is also a group movement rule to get the Men into action more quickly.

 Game by Christian Freeling (2000).